copsTvFan/cops-episode-guide/guide.md

   through a neighborhood known for drug activities.
 The Corporal stops the vehicle and the driver immediately opens his door and questions the reason behind the stop.
-When Ott asks the man to step out of the car, the agitated man exclaims 'f--k this sh-t' and drives away.
+When Ott asks the man to step out of the car, the agitated man exclaims 'fuck this shit' and drives away.
 Corporal Ott pursues only to have the suspect vehicle make a u-turn and head towards him.
 The corporal continues the pursuit for a short distance and watches as the driver drives off of the highway and the passenger bails from the vehicle.
 The driver is